alexmacarthur/jam-comments-site/docs/integrations/eleventy.md

 ## Prerequisites

-In order to use this plugin, you'll need a JamComments account, where you'll also need to have created a site and generated an API key.
+In order to use this plugin, you'll need to do the following:

+* Create a new JamComments account ([create one here](https://go.jamcomments.com/register)).
+* [Create a new site](https://go.jamcomments.com/sites) after logging into the dashboard.
+* [Generate an API key](https://go.jamcomments.com/settings) and store it in a safe location.

 ## Installation